-Check their web page for opening hours.
+Check their web page for complete opening hours.

-7. Experience Dog Sledding
+9. Experience Dog Sledding

-8. Hit the trails!
+11. Hit the trails!

 Hikers will find several excellent trails all around the Seward area.
 Caines Head Trail, Lost Lake trail, Tonsina Point Trail and others offer a variety of trail types and attractions.
 You can filter options by trail length and level of difficulty here or see recommendations for good hikes around Seaward here.